 Social Media and the Internet

-That means that more than three-quarters of all active internet users in the world from 2018 and 2019 are active on social media.
+That means that more than three-quarters of all active internet users in the world are active on social media.

 That means that the chances are good that one out of two internet users has a Facebook profile.
 Moreover, the app usage statistics show that 81% of all mobile users have Facebook app installed on their device.
 Even if Facebook isn’t for you, you might still be using Instagram, WhatsApp, or Facebook Messenger.
 These are all companies owned by Facebook and account for a significant percentage of internet traffic.